nilzona/qlik-embed-react-example/README.md

 ## Prerequisets

+### Using Cookies

+You need to have access to a QCS tenant and you need to setup a Web Integration ID.

+- Add a web integration id in Management Console
+- Add <https://localhost:5173> to allowed origins

+### Using Oauth2

 You need to have access to a QCS tenant and you need to setup an OAuth Client.

 - Allow origins should include <https://localhost:5173>